Renormalisation in the flow approach for singular SPDEs: Algebraic tools on decorated trees

+We remind that we supposed that the SPDE \eqref{maineq} is subcritical, so that the sums appearing in the definition above are actually finite.

+\begin{remark} The expert will have noticed that this definition is very similar to the root-extraction coproduct in the inductive framework in regularity structures.
+We recall that it is given by $\delta_r:\mcT_0^X\to\mcT_0^X\otimes\mcT_0^X$ which reads

+A similar expression is given in \cite[Proposition 4.17]{BHZ} but used for the recentering and it appears for the first time in \cite[Sec.
+8]{reg} expressed for a different decorated trees basis.

-Note that this definition is not exactly the same as in regularity structures.
-Indeed, in addition to the Taylor expansion on the unextracted part, some unusual grey symbols appear.
+In addition to the Taylor expansion on the unextracted part, some unusual grey symbols appear.
 They will be of use in Section \ref{models} in the definition of the evaluation map \ref{eval}.
 These additional symbols allow to keep track of the information of what was grafted on the extracted tree, that otherwise could be lost during the procedure.
-The $X^k$ inside the symbol $\CIg$ will later only be read by the character used in the definition of the evaluation map.
-Let us try to summarize this in the following example.
+The $X^k$ inside the symbol $\CIg$ will later only be read by the character used in the definition of the evaluation map. \end{remark}